 State Run Poker Sites vs Global Ones

-With online poker officially legal in the United States on a Federal level thanks to the revision a 1961 Federal Law, it is now up to the States to decide whether they want to allow a State run poker site or not.
+With online poker officially legal in the United States on a Federal level thanks to the revision a 1961 Federal Law, it is now up to the States to decide whether they want to allow a State run poker site or not, and so far three states have; Delaware, Nevada, New Jersey, and Pennsylvania.
 There has been opposition to Federal regulation and some parties even want to re-reverse the Federal Wire Act decision stated above.

 State by State Stance